『The Invisible Mile』のカバーアート

 このコンテンツについて

-In 1928 the Ravat-Wonder cycling team became the first English-speaking peloton to compete in the Tour de France.
-The riders, from faraway New Zealand and Australia, were treated as exotics and isolated from their surroundings by a thick barrier of language and culture.
-Underfinanced and undertrained, the team faced one of the toughest routes in the race's history, 5,476 kilometers over unsealed roads through a landscape heavy with the legacy of the Great War.
-One hundred and sixty-two cyclists began the race that year; only 42 finished.
+In 1928, the Ravat-Wonder cycling team became the first ever English-speaking peloton to compete in the Tour de France.
+The riders came from faraway New Zealand and Australia and were treated as exotics.
+The team was underfinanced and undertrained; they faced one of the toughest routes in the race's history, 5,476 kilometers over unsealed roads through a landscape heavy with the legacy of the Great War.
+162 cyclists began the race that year; only 42 finished.
+At the start of the Tour, nobody expected the Ravat-Wonder team to last more than a few hundred kilometers.
+Instead, their achievements captured the imagination of a nation scarred by recent war and signaled the transformation of the Tour into a truly international event.

 スポーツ 大衆小説 文芸小説 歴史小説